openMetadataInitiative/openMINDS_documentation/docs/libraries/brainAtlases/Julich-Brain Atlas.rst

    :ontology ID: \-
    :homepage: https://julich-brain-atlas.de/
    :howToCite: For a version-independent reference please cite the RRID (RRID:SCR_023277) and the original research paper: - Amunts, K., Mohlberg, H., Bludau, S., & Zilles, K. (2020).
 Julich-Brain: A 3D probabilistic atlas of the human brain’s cytoarchitecture.
 Science, 369(6506), 988–992.
 DOI: https://doi.org/10.1126/science.abb4588 Please follow the version-specific 'how to cite' for referencing specific versions of this atlas.
+   :description: The Julich Brain Atlas is a three-dimensional atlas of the human brain which replaces historical maps of the brain's microstructure such as that of Brodmann.
+It integrates high-resolution cytoarchitectonic maps with microstructural and connectivity data as well as neurotransmitter receptor expression profiles and functional data – all into a common reference space.
+It is continuously expanded and openly accessible for researchers to systematically integrate multi-level data.
+It is interoperable in a way that it can be linked with other brain parcellations, databases and mapping projects.
+The Julich Brain Atlas offers a powerful tool for neuroscience and medicine alike.
    :has versions: | `v3.0.3, fsaverage <https://openminds-documentation.readthedocs.io/en/latest/libraries/brainAtlases/Julich-Brain%20Atlas.html#version-v3-0-3-fsaverage>`_
                   | `v3.0.3, MNI152 <https://openminds-documentation.readthedocs.io/en/latest/libraries/brainAtlases/Julich-Brain%20Atlas.html#version-v3-0-3-mni152>`_
                   | `v3.0.3, Colin27 <https://openminds-documentation.readthedocs.io/en/latest/libraries/brainAtlases/Julich-Brain%20Atlas.html#version-v3-0-3-colin27>`_